2013gang/angular-video-background/README.md

 ## Description

 Eye-catching fullscreen video background is adopted by many modern websites for telling their stories.
 If you want to tell your own story in angular, you now have a choice.
-Just provide the video resouces, you can have a fullscreen video background right away.
+Just provide the video resouces, you can have your stunning video background right away.

 ## Demo
 A demo can be viewed at: https://gang-demo.herokuapp.com/